 Amalgam fillings, also known as “silver fillings”, leave patients with noticeable dental work and often take a toll on their confidence after treatment.
 Composite fillings are more aesthetically pleasing than amalgam and often require less drilling because the resin composite is more flexible than metal.

-A crown is a tooth-shaped cover that can be applied to a damaged tooth in order to restore its shape and structure.
+A dental crown is a tooth-shaped cover that can be applied to a damaged tooth in order to restore its shape and structure.
 If you have a cavity that is too large to be treated with a filling alone, or if your tooth has been cracked or weakened, a crown can “cap” your tooth to repair and protect it from further damage.